PathwayCommons/ctd-to-biopax/README.md

 The gene/chemical vocabulary converters produce BioPAX file with only `EntityReference`s in them.
-Each entity reference in this converted models includes all the external referneces provided within the vocabulary file.
+Each entity reference in this converted models includes the external references provided within the vocabulary file.
 From the chemical vocabulary, `SmallMoleculeReference`s are produced;
 and from the gene vocabulary, various types of references are produced for corresponding CTD gene forms: `ProteinReference`, `DnaReference`,